Mississauga: Suburban growth and the creation of Mississauga

-North American telephone customers placing calls to Mississauga (and other post-1970 Ontario cities) may not recognise the charge details on their bills.
-The area's incumbent local exchange carrier, Bell Canada, continues to split the city into five historical rate centres–Clarkson, Cooksville, Malton, Port Credit, and Streetsville.
+The area's incumbent local exchange carrier, Bell Canada, splits the city into five pre-1970 rate centres – Clarkson, Cooksville, Malton, Port Credit, and Streetsville.
 However, they are combined as a single Mississauga listing in the phone book.
 The first Touch-Tone telephones in Canada were introduced in Malton on 15 June 1964.

 On 1 January 2010, Mississauga bought land from the Town of Milton and expanded its border by 400 acre, to Highway 407, affecting 25 residents.
-Also in January 2010, the Mississaugas and the federal government settled a land claim, in which the band of indigenous people received $145,000,000, as just compensation for their land and lost income.
+Also in January 2010, the Mississaugas and the federal government settled a land claim, in which the band of indigenous people received $145,000,000 as just compensation for their land and lost income.